BuenosCodes/etitango-front/eti-starterPack.md

 5. In order to keep the local data, run:
    `$ firebase emulators:start --export-on-exit=<PATH_TO_DIRECTORY>> --import <PATH_TO_DIRECTORY>`
    where the path is any local folder user decides to use to storage data.
+6. Create file extensions/firestore-send-email.env (from repository root, a level up from functions) with the data provided by the team